Particular/NServiceBus.Storage.MongoDB/docs/README.md

 ### Cleanup

 Outbox cleanup is performed using a [time to live index](https://docs.mongodb.com/manual/core/index-ttl/).
 The index is created, or in the case of a changed TTL value recreated, on startup.

+### Outbox Transaction

+Outbox transactions are a wrapper around `StorageSession`, taking control of the session's commit and dispose actions.